 We also statistically measure the communication overheads between the entities.
-Firstly, $MP$ sends the encrypted tree to the server.
-Note that $MP$ does not need to send two trees, but rather sends the encrypted tree to $CS_1$ and the encrypted root node to $CS_2$.
-This communication overhead is exponentially proportional to the depth $d$.
-On the Heart-disease dataset, the communication overhead is only $1.508KB$, while on the Spambase dataset, the communication overhead reaches $24.125MB$.
+Firstly, the communication overhead of $MP$ primarily comes from transmitting the encrypted decision tree.
+Notably, $MP$ sends the entire encrypted tree to $CS_1$, while only sending the encrypted root node to $CS_2$.
+The communication overhead grows exponentially with the depth $d$, and is independent of the number of features $n$.
+As shown in \autoref{communication}, when the depth is 3, the communication overhead of $MP$ is only 1.541 KB, whereas for a depth of 17, it increases to 25.6 MB.
+As a necessary step for outsourced inference, such communication overhead is entirely acceptable in modern network environments.
+Moreover, the servers can complete the setup by receiving the encrypted tree from $MP$ before providing prediction services, eliminating any deployment-related waiting time for the user during inference.

-As can be seen from Table \ref{tab:experiments}, the communication overhead between $CS_1$ and $CS_2$ is similar to the $MP$'s results because $CS_1$ and $CS_2$ send multiple subtrees to each other.
-Assuming that $MP$ sends a tree of depth $d$, there are a total of $2^{d+1} - 1$ nodes.
-After obtaining the boolean test result of the internal node at each level, $CS_1$ or $CS_2$ will continue to send subtrees until it reaches a leaf node.
-Therefore, the total number of nodes sent is $2^d + 2^{d-1} + ... + 2 - d = 2^{d+1}-2-d < 2^{d+1}-1$.
+Secondly, we evaluate the communication overhead on the $DU$ during the outsourced inference process.
 The communication overhead of $DU$ consists of uploading secret shares and receiving encrypted prediction results.
 Due to processing $x_j$, $j=1,2, \cdots ,\gamma$, the communication overhead of $DU$ is highly affected by the depth $d$.
 Moreover, each feature corresponding to a feature value has to become secret sharings, so the communication overhead of $DU$ is also related to the $n$.
-As shown in Table \ref{tab:experiments}, for the same number of features e.g., Heart-disease and Housing datasets, the communication overhead of $DU$ increases from $2.884KB$ to $2.751MB$ when the depth increases from 3 to 13.
-Overall, Table \ref{tab:experiments} shows that for trees with $d \geq 13$, the computational and communication overheads of $DU$ are larger compared to other entities.
+As shown in \autoref{communication}, for the same number of features e.g., Heart-disease and Housing datasets, the communication overhead of $DU$ increases from 2.827 KB to 2.756 MB when the depth increases from 3 to 13.
+Overall, \autoref{communication} shows that for trees with $d \geq 13$, the computational and communication overheads of $DU$ are larger compared to other entities.
 This is because $DU$ performs operations concerning the $d$ and $n$, and its overhead is exponentially related to the $d$.
 Nevertheless, $DU$ can complete the data processing offline before inference, so the time and communication overheads are acceptable, making the approach practical in real-world scenarios.